-Construction continued with the track, track crossovers, retaining walls and removal and replacement of a bridge.
-With most of the signals and communications infrastructures completed last quarter, a few final activities remain underway.
+Construction continued with the track, crossovers, retaining walls and extension of a culvert.
+Installation of control points and associated signals were completed last quarter; programming and testing of signals and communications systems continued.
 This project is anticipated to be completed by early 2021.
 The project is marked "red" in the CAP, signifying a delay of 25 months due to design coordination with utilities and water quality control permitting concerns with the City of San Juan Capistrano.
+As a result of the stay-at-home order due to the COVID-19 pandemic, additional work windows will be utilized next quarter for the reconstruction of the Saddleback Church railroad crossing while on-site weekend services are canceled.